project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rw61x/README.md

 ## Testing the example

+CHIP Tool is a Matter controller which can be used to commission a Matter device into the network.
+For more information regarding how to use the CHIP Tool controller, please refer to the [CHIP Tool guide](../../../../../docs/guides/chip_tool_guide.md).

 To know how to commission a device over BLE, follow the instructions from [chip-tool's README.md 'Commission a device over BLE'][readme_ble_commissioning_section].

 [readme_ble_commissioning_section]:../../../../chip-tool/README.md#commission-a-device-over-ble